Saranyavellanki/ExpenseTracker/README.md

 json

--Clone or download this repository.
+- Clone or download this repository.
-*Open a terminal/command prompt and navigate to the project directory.
+* Open a terminal/command prompt and navigate to the project directory.
-+Run the script using the command
++ Run the script using the command